-Working memory is one of the brain’s cognitive executive functions, and it describes the ability to use and recall information stored as memories in the brain to complete tasks.
-Students with strong working memory skills can remember and apply crucial information and use memory strategies to recall information.
-They follow multi-step directions, utilize strategies to […]
+Working memory is a foundational component of executive function, describing the ability to store and recall information to complete tasks.
+Students with strong working memory skills are equipped to remember and apply crucial information, follow multi-step directions, and utilize strategies to stay focused on their work.
+These abilities empower students, improve their academic performance, and […]

 Task initiation is one of the brain’s cognitive executive functions, and it describes the ability to begin projects, assignments, and tasks without procrastination.
 Students with the skill of task initiation are self-starters who begin assignments and projects promptly, allowing themselves enough time to finish.
 They usually have a plan of action for test preparation and […]